ChromeUniverse/The-Box-World/README.md

 * **Frontend**
   * [p5.js](https://p5js.org/) for graphics
-  * Minimal HTML for the main page and room page with p5.js canvas
+  * Minimal HTML for the home page and room page with p5.js canvas
   * No stylesheets/CSS yet

 ## Websockets message exchange model